FIFA boss and Macron booed at World Cup final ceremony

 “We have all our families and friends here.
 It’s surreal.
 I don’t know how to feel right now.
 It’s ridiculous.”

-Reporting by Julien Pretot, additional reporting by Simon Evans; Editing by Ken Ferris
+Reporting by Julien Pretot, additional reporting by Simon Evans and Rachel Joyner; Editing by Ken Ferris